 On January 5, 2023 EUROCONTROL has taken delivery of a prototype GBAS ground system from NavPos Systems (http://navpos.de/navpos/index.php/en/products-en/gls202x ), with 4 DFMC off-the shelf receivers and a software load that is able to produce corrections based on GPS + GALILEO, GPS + GLONASS and GPS + Beidou, so meets the GAST C, D and draft GAST C+ and D+ requirements.
 (Figures 2, 3 and 4)

-This station has been tested with all available core GNSS combinations, but is currently operated principally in GPS + GALILEO GAST D+ mode.
-A number of FAS data blocks relative to the EIH location have been defined, but as a frequency transmission licence is still lacking, experiments will be limited to direct-connection lab application until that licence has been obtained.
+This station has been tested with all available core GNSS combinations, but it is currently operated principally in GPS + GALILEO GAST D+ mode.
+A number of FAS data blocks relative to the EIH location have been defined, but as a frequency transmission license is still lacking, experiments will be limited to direct-connection lab application until that license has been obtained.

 Initial tests confirm good function with software airborne receivers (Figures 8-11, created with the IGM monitor), further tests with MMR’s of different capabilities are planned.
 The initial results shown are only indications of function, not performance, as they span the entire duration of the acceptance test process and include a number of resets and configuration changes which did not allow the monitors to fully converge.